jameshughes89/cs102/src/site/topics/collections/collections.rst

 .. figure:: /topics/intro/ordered_bag_example.png
     :width: 500 px
     :align: center

+    An element being added to an ordered bag such that the order is preserved.

 * Adding and removing from a bag will depend on the type of bag we have
 * In the above example, the bag is ordered, so adding to the bag must preserve the order